mwbowers/mwbowers.github.io/reference/datagate-client/file-adapter-class-file-adapter-method4.md

 ## Remarks

 This constructor creates an instance of **FileAdapter** with the given database connection, file path, and member name (which are used to initialize the **Connection** , **FileName** , and **MemberName** properties respectively).
-If the value of the given member name is null or an empty string, and the **MemberName** property is not otherwise set prior to a call to the [ Open](file-adapter-class-open-method.html) method, DCS assigns this property the value "*FIRST".
+If the value of the given member name is null or an empty string, and the **MemberName** property is not otherwise set prior to a call to the [ Open](file-adapter-class-open-method.html) method, DG assigns this property the value "*FIRST".

 The [AccessMode](file-adapter-class-access-mode-property.html) property is initialized with the value Read.
 ## Examples